 Watts RIOTS (1965) – The Beginning Of Black-Initiated Riots

 On July 2, 1964, the Civil Rights Act was signed into law by President Johnson (creating Compulsory Inclusionism).
 It took just 16 days from that date for black males to launch an unprovoked and racially motivated attack on white police officers and white people’s businesses in Harlem, NY(1).
-There would be a total of four more of these types of riots in 1964 (Rochester riot… Dixmoor, IL, riot… Paterson, NJ riot… Philadelphia riot).
+There would be four more of these riots in 1964 (Rochester riot… Dixmoor, IL, riot… Paterson, NJ riot… Philadelphia riot).
 In 1965, from January to August 11, there is one riot: the Watts riot.

 From here on in this blog I’m going to deal only with the 1965 Watts riots, and try to give you a little insight into what provoked the black males’ behavior.

 First, however, let’s address the obvious.
 There cannot be any acceptable excuse for what blacks did in Watts in 1965.
 PERIOD.
 For blacks to commit racist acts against white people, who had done them no wrong whatsoever, to loot and burn their businesses, to hurl a barrage of racial insults toward white police officers, who were simply doing their job, obviously, has nothing to do with the concept of “equality.”
 Further, Martin Luther King’s movement had been implying to white people over the previous four years that blacks were seeking racial acceptance and cooperation – a brotherhood of one.
 In the Watts riots, however, now white people are watching blacks attack white people and their stores … for no other reason than their race.
 Clearly, there is a tremendous inconsistency here.
 And no person of common sense should see it any other way.